 5. It’s easy to make people sick

 VR uses sensors to track your head’s movement and create a new reality around that.
-Ideally you won’t be able to tell the difference between what is real and what isn’t.
-360 video isn’t there yet, so poorly-done video is sure to induce motion sickness.
+Ideally, you won’t be able to tell the difference between what is real and what isn’t.
+360 video isn’t there yet, so the poorly-done video is sure to induce motion sickness.
 Get around this by making videos that don’t suck and including a warning (or a humblebrag!) anywhere you share a 360 video.

 6. Nature is calling